Akuli/oomph/docs/syntax.md

 the order of toplevel declarations in an Oomph program usually doesn't matter.
 To make this work, the compiler processes the parsed code in the following steps:
 1. Make names of classes, typedefs, unions and imported files available for subsequent steps.
-No more types are defined after this steps, although details about the types are not made available yet; we don't know what methods are available in each class, for example.
+No more types are defined after this step, although details about the types are not made available yet; we don't know what methods are available in each class, for example.
 2. Process typedef contents and union contents.
 This is done in a separate step because